 However classified, copies of your international movement records can be requested for lawful and legitimate purposes.

 To request a copy, all you need to do is complete a Request for international movement records (Form 1359).
 You will need to include a certified copy of a photographic identity document such as a passport or drivers licence.
 For a document to be a certified copy, it should be stamped by an authorised person like a migration agent, a solicitor, a Justice of the Peace, or a Commonwealth Public Servant with at least five years of service.

 Can another person request my international movement record?

 If a different person, such as a migration agent or a solicitor, makes the request on your behalf a written authority should be supplied.
 Part C of the form is for these types of requests.

-Completing Part C of the Form 1359 will let the Department of Immigration know to communicate with the nominated person regarding your request, and to deliver your documents to that address.
+Completing Part C of the Form 1359 will let DoHA know to communicate with the nominated person regarding your request, and to deliver your documents to that address.
 If you are requesting a copy of records on behalf of someone else, you will need to present a written consent from that person.

 Both parties will need to supply certified copies of their photographic identity.
 Also, if you are requesting international movement records which pre-date 1981, you may need to contact the National Archives of Australia.